MinaProtocol/mina/docs/docker.md

 It is possible to run the Mina daeemon inside a Docker container.
 This allows for resource and dependency isolation, and homogenization of infrastructure.

-The Coda Protocol builds one main Docker Image `codaprotocol/coda-daemon` which contains the Coda Daemon and its dependencies.
-Image Tags follow the release cadence for the Coda Protocol and the goal is to keep them up to date with [Github Releases](https://github.com/CodaProtocol/coda/releases).
+The Mina Protocol builds one main Docker Image `codaprotocol/coda-daemon` which contains the Mina Daemon and its dependencies.
+Image Tags follow the release cadence for the Mina Protocol and the goal is to keep them up to date with [Github Releases](https://github.com/CodaProtocol/coda/releases).

 ### Quick Start